ferrous-systems/rust-exercises/exercise-book/src/simple-db.md

 4. Empty payloads are allowed.
 In this case, the command is `PUBLISH \n`.

-Errors in the form or properties of the messages are handled with the following error codes:
+Issues with the format (or other properties) of the messages are handled with the following error codes:

 - `UnexpectedNewline` (a newline not at the end of the line)